‘Find Your Passion’ Is Awful Advice

 To examine how these different mind-sets affect our pursuit of different topics, the authors performed a series of studies on college students—a group that’s frequently advised to find their passion in the form of a major or career path.

 First, students answered a survey that would categorize them as either “techy”—slang for interested in math and science—or “fuzzy,” meaning interested in the arts or humanities.
-They also filled out a survey determining how much they agreed with the idea that peoples’ core interests don’t change over time.
+They also filled out a survey determining how much they agreed with the idea that people’s core interests don’t change over time.
 They then read an article that mismatched their interests—a piece on the future of algorithms for the fuzzies, and a piece on Derrida for the techies.
 The more the participants endorsed a “fixed” theory of interests, the less interested they were in the article that mismatched their aforementioned identity as a techy or fuzzy.

 The authors then repeated a similar procedure, but they had students read first about either the fixed theory of interests or the growth theory.
 Again, those who learned that interests are fixed throughout a person’s life were less captivated by an article that mismatched their interests.